 Deferred income tax assets have been established for net operating loss carryforwards of certain foreign subsidiaries and have been reduced by a valuation allowance to reflect them at amounts estimated to be ultimately recognized.
 The net operating loss carryforwards expire in varying amounts over a future period of time.
 Realization of the income tax carryforwards is dependent on generating sufficient taxable income prior to expiration of the carryforwards.
-Although realization is not assured, we believe it is more likely than not that the net carrying value of the income tax carryforwards will be realized.
+Although realization is not assured, we believe it is more likely than not that the net carryforwards will be realized.
 The amount of the income tax carryforwards that is considered realizable, however, could change if estimates of future taxable income during the carryforward period are adjusted.